mmtk/mmtk-core/docs/portingguide/src/howto/nogc.md

 [^1]: In fact some bindings may not be able to have such a directory structure due to the build tools used by the runtime.

-  - `/mmtk` - the MMTk side of the binding.
+  - `mmtk-X/mmtk`: The MMTk side of the binding.
 To start with, this can be an almost direct copy of the [Dummy VM binding](https://github.com/mmtk/mmtk-core/tree/master/vmbindings/dummyvm).
 This is implemented in Rust.
-  - `/rt` (rename this to your runtime name) - Runtime-specific code for integrating with MMTk.
+  - `mmtk-X/X`: Runtime-specific code for integrating with MMTk.
 This should act as a bridge between the generic GC interface offered by the runtime and the MMTk side of the binding.
 This is implemented in the runtime's implementation language.
 Often this will be one of C or C++.
   - You can place your runtime repository at any path.
 For the sake of this guide, we assume you will place the runtime repo as a sibling of the binding repo.
 You can also clone `mmtk-core` to a local path.
 Using a local repo of `mmtk-core` can be beneficial to your development in case you need to make certain changes to the core (though this is unlikely).

 Your working directory may look like this (assuming your runtime is named as `X`):
  ```